-The Weekly CTA Tech Use and Purchase Tracker: COVID-19 Impact monitors consumer usage and purchases across technology categories, including online services and devices, during the COVID-19 pandemic.
+The Biweekly CTA Tech Use and Purchase Tracker: COVID-19 Impact monitors consumer usage and purchases across technology categories, including online services and devices, during the COVID-19 pandemic.

-Fielded May 22-24, 2020, the ninth weekly Consumer Technology Association (CTA)® Tech Tracker monitors U.S. household use and purchases of tech, including online services and devices, during the COVID-19 pandemic.
+Fielded July 24-26, 2020, the Bi-Weekly Consumer Technology Association (CTA)® Tech Tracker, fielded every other week, monitors U.S. household use and purchases of tech including online services and devices during the COVID-19 pandemic.
+Key findings:

-Designed and formulated by the Consumer Technology Association (CTA)®, the Weekly CTA Tech Use and Purchase Tracker: COVID-19 Impact will be updated on Wednesdays and represents findings from a quantitative study administered to an online sample of a minimum of 1000 U.S. respondents.
+Designed and formulated by the Consumer Technology Association (CTA)®, the Biweekly CTA Tech Use and Purchase Tracker: COVID-19 Impact will be updated every other Wednesday and represents findings from a quantitative study administered to an online sample of a minimum of 1000 U.S. respondents.

 As millions stay home during the coronavirus pandemic, a new study by CTA finds American households are embracing a major lifestyle shift — by consuming video streaming services at a higher rate and adopting newer tech solutions, such as contactless food/grocery delivery and fitness apps, for their daily needs.